NATSpeech/NATSpeech/docs/prepare_vocoder.md

 Prepare dataset following [prepare_data.md](./prepare_data.md).

-If you have run the `prepare_data` step of the acoustic model (e.g., FastSpeech 2 and PortaSpeech), you only need to binarize the dataset for the vocoder training:
+If you have run the `prepare_data` step of the acoustic model (e.g., PortaSpeech and DiffSpeech), you only need to binarize the dataset for the vocoder training:

 ```bash
 python data_gen/tts/runs/binarize.py --config $CONFIG_NAME